CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 Syntax: .hsa_floatmode BYTE-VALUE

 This pseudo-op must be inside kernel configuration (`.config`) and can ben used only if LLVM version is 4.0.0 or later.
-Defines float-mode in kernel HSA configuration.
+Define float-mode in kernel HSA configuration.
 Set floatmode (FP_ROUND and FP_DENORM fields of the MODE register).
 Default value is 0xc0.

 ### .hsa_ieeemode